 Opposed to the previous mode, the multiplexed mode implements the address and data lines multiplexed on the same physical pins using dual tenure (or time multiplexing).
 First, the address is driven on the shared address/data bus and LP_ALE_b is asserted.
-Then the data is either written or read during the assertion of chip select.
+Then the data is either written or read when the chip select is asserted.